isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-concrete-walls-in-basement/index.md

 It doesn't matter what your preference is because there is a shade to match it.

 And its application is easy since all you have to use is a roller, brush, or, more conveniently, an airless sprayer.
+Pros:
-Pros: - Covers a broad surfaces area (250 -400 square feet per gallon) - It only takes one hour to dry to touch. - The paint is already primed.
+- Covers a broad surfaces area (250 -400 square feet per gallon)
+- It only takes one hour to dry to touch.
+- The paint is already primed.

+Cons:
-Cons: - Not suitable for the floor
+- Not suitable for the floor

-> See Also: > Stain Pressure Treated Wood

 ###  [4.
 INSL-X SU092209A-01 Sure Step Acrylic Anti-Slip Coating Paint](https://www.amazon.com/dp/B07KXND9SX/?tag=p-policy-20)